Skip to main content

 Side effects and safety

 Cerebrolysin has no FDA-approved US prescribing information.
-There is no FDA-reviewed US label establishing indications, contraindications, adverse reactions, drug interactions, pregnancy safety, or monitoring requirements[13 ].
+There is no FDA-reviewed US label establishing approved indications, contraindications, adverse reactions, drug interactions, pregnancy safety, monitoring requirements, or manufacturing controls[13 ].

 Non-US prescribing information

-The manufacturer summary based on Austrian prescribing information lists contraindications including hypersensitivity, epilepsy, and severe renal impairment[1 ].
+The manufacturer summary based on Austrian prescribing information lists contraindications including hypersensitivity to a component, epilepsy, and severe renal impairment[1 ].
 These are non-US prescribing-information details and should be verified against local product information if discussing non-US use[1 ].

-The 2009 dementia review described Cerebrolysin as generally well tolerated in clinical trials, with dizziness or vertigo the most frequently reported adverse event[4 ].
-Cochrane’s acute ischemic stroke review was more cautious and concluded that Cerebrolysin probably increases serious non-fatal adverse events[5 ].
+The 2009 dementia review described Cerebrolysin as generally well tolerated in trials, with dizziness or vertigo among the most frequently reported adverse events[4 ].
+The 2023 Cochrane acute ischemic stroke review was more cautious and concluded that Cerebrolysin probably increases serious non-fatal adverse events[5 ].

 Animal-derived complex mixtures raise quality and identity questions distinct from single synthetic peptides.
-Product source, manufacturing controls, batch consistency, viral/prion risk controls, and cold-chain integrity are all relevant, but this draft did not identify FDA-reviewed US manufacturing data.
+Product source, manufacturing controls, batch consistency, viral or prion risk controls, storage, authenticity, and peptide profile are all relevant.
+These issues are especially important for online or imported products.

 Long-term safety data in US clinical practice are absent because Cerebrolysin is not FDA-approved or marketed in the United States[13 ].
-Online sourcing or self-importation introduces additional risks related to authenticity, storage, labeling, and legal status.
+Self-importation or purchase from online pharmacies introduces legal and medical risks related to authenticity, cold-chain handling, labeling, and adverse-event accountability.

 Available through